-- Find your NEM address
+- Locate your NEM address

-- Find a XEM exchange
+- Find an XEM exchange (Binance, Bittrex)

-- Withdraw your XEM to your wallet
+- Withdraw the XEM coins to your wallet

 - What is NEM in a Nutshell?